Gommateshwara statue, Karkala: Mahamastakabhisheka

 Mahamastakabhisheka is organised every 12 years.
 As the Mahamastakabhisheka begins, consecrated water is sprinkled onto the participants by devotees carrying 1,008 specially prepared vessels (Kalashas).
 The statue is then bathed and anointed with libations such as milk, sugarcane juice, and saffron paste, and sprinkled with powders of sandalwood, turmeric, and vermilion.
 The event has been attended by multiple political personalities including D. B. Chandregowda & V. S. Ramadevi in 2002, Vajubhai Vala in 2015.
+The next Mahamastakabhisheka is scheduled to be held from 18 to 28 February 2027.

 Other temples

 Neighbouring areas have 18 Jain Basadis including Chaturmukha Basadi, Karkala, and Kere Basadi, Anekere.
 Moodabidri is another important Jain centre near Karkala.